 - Cleft lip, cleft palate and other congenital anomalies

 - Major craniofacial and maxillofacial deformities

-Clinical conferences, seminars, small discussion groups, a journal club and one-on-on instruction are integral parts of the program.
-All residents and faculty will be required to attend the plastic surgery grand rounds, plastic surgery research meeting, morbidity and mortality, journal club, and the surgical indications conference.
+Clinical conferences, seminars, small discussion groups, a journal club and one-on-one instruction are integral parts of the Plastic Surgery Residency.
+All residents and faculty are required to attend Plastic Surgery Grand Rounds, the plastic surgery research meeting, the morbidity and mortality conference, journal club, and the surgical indications conference.

-Your call schedule will vary by rotation.
+Your call schedule varies by rotation.
 Mayo Clinic follows the schedule recommendations of the Accreditation Council for Graduate Medical Education.

-To ensure that you acquire adequate knowledge and develop your technical skills, your performance will be monitored carefully during the course of your training.
-You will be evaluated formally by your supervising faculty member after each clinical rotation.
-In addition, you will regularly evaluate the faculty to ensure that your educational needs are being met.
+To ensure that you acquire adequate knowledge and develop your technical skills, your performance is monitored carefully during the course of your training.
+You are evaluated formally by your supervising faculty member after each clinical rotation.
+In addition, you regularly evaluate the faculty to ensure that your educational needs are being met.